FG reviews lockdown as COVID-19 cases rise by 35 totaling 174 cases in Nigeria and 915,525 globally

 • Nine cases surface in Osun, seven in FCT, hit 174

-The Federal Government has relaxed total lockdown it imposed on the Federal Capital Territory, Lagos and Ogun states to curb the spread of COVID-19.
+The Federal Government has relaxed the total lockdown it imposed on the Federal Capital Territory, Lagos and Ogun state to curb the spread of COVID-19.

 The new guidelines also ban bus services during the lockdown.
 It adds that a mass gathering of more than 20 people is not allowed.